 We want the milk to heat to 180F.
 This takes a couple of hours so you just have to come by once in a while and check the temperature.

 Once the milk reached 180F, turn the crock-pot off and let it cool to 120F.
 Again, this will take a couple of hours.
-You might want to set a timer so you don’t forget to come check the temperature.
+You might want to set a timer so you don’t forget to check the temperature.

 I usually start my yogurt in the morning on a day that I know I am staying home.
 It will be ready the next morning.
 Even though it takes a long time, it’s not at all hard work.
-You just have to remember to come check on the milk so you get the temperatures right.
+You just have to remember to check on the milk so you get the temperatures right.

 Once you turned the crock-pot off, go ahead and take out of the fridge a cup of yogurt to warm up to room temperature.
 This can be a cup of yogurt from your last homemade batch or, if you are making yogurt for the first time, this will be yogurt that you purchased at the store.
 Make sure you get plain yogurt with live, active cultures in it.

-For your fist batch, I recommend you check the organic dairy section of the grocery store.
+For your first batch, I recommend you check the organic dairy section of the grocery store.
 They usually have better yogurt there.
 Even though it might be a little more expensive, it will ensure you get good yogurt, then you just need to remember to save about a cup of your own yogurt for the next batch.

 Once the milk cooled to 120F, add the cup of room-temperature yogurt to the milk and stir it to make sure it mixes well with the milk.